apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/migration-guide.md

 - `readFragment()` now returns a `ReadResult<D>` (it previously returned a `<D>`).
 This allows for surfacing metadata associated to the returned data, e.g. staleness.
 - Records are now rooted per operation type (`QUERY_ROOT`, `MUTATION_ROOT`, `SUBSCRIPTION_ROOT`), when previously these were all at the same level, which could cause conflicts.
+- `ApolloClient.apolloStore` is deprecated in favor of `ApolloClient.store` for consistency.

 ## CacheResolver, CacheKeyResolver